Campaign 2018: GOP lawmakers bash Sisolak, defend Laxalt

 CARSON CITY — A group of Republican state lawmakers have come to the defense of Nevada attorney general and gubernatorial candidate Adam Laxalt in the controversy surrounding a rural sheriff accused of rape and sexual misconduct.

 In a letter sent last week to Steve Sisolak, Laxalt’s Democratic opponent in the governor race, state Sens.
-James Settelmeyer, R-Minden, and Don Gustavson, R-Sparks, Assemblyman Jim Wheeler, R-Minden, and Assemblywoman Robin Titus, R-Wellington, attacked Sisolak over receiving $10,000 in campaign donations from Lance Gilman, a Storey County commissioner, real estate developer and owner of the Mustang Ranch brothel.
+James Settelmeyer, R-Minden, and Don Gustavson, R-Sparks, Assemblyman Al Kramer, R-Carson City, and Assemblywoman Robin Titus, R-Wellington, attacked Sisolak over receiving $10,000 in campaign donations from Lance Gilman, a Storey County commissioner, real estate developer and owner of the Mustang Ranch brothel.

 Gilman has also led the charge against Storey County Sheriff Gerald Antinoro, who has been accused of rape and sexual misconduct while in office.

-Note: Editor’s note: This story has been changed to correct the names of the lawmakers who sent the letter.